 - Rewarding employees — Setting up a rewarding process for your employees is also a good way to motivate and encourage them to do better.
 You should recognize everyone’s contribution to the project, so no one feels left behind.

 - Giving practical benefits — Give out practical benefits, which are perks that your remote teammates will need.
-This can include vacation stipend or better technological tools.
+This can include a vacation stipend or better technological tools.

 - Being open to communication — Apart from giving feedback, you should show your employees that you’re open to receiving feedback too in a bottom-top communication system.
 You can also find the time and have open ears to your worker’s plights.